-- 4.1 The means of making a disclosure will depend to some extent on the nature and seriousness of the concern, the sensitivity of the issues and the individual, or individuals, thought to be involved in the malpractice reported. - As a general rule, an employee wishing to make a disclosure (the "informant") should raise his/her concerns in the first instance with the Headteacher or the Chair of the school's Local Governing Body.
-This would be the normal channel where the concern is about the conduct or practice of immediate colleagues e.g. a concern that the school's policies and procedures are not being properly or fairly applied.
-This will enable the issue to be addressed immediately at school level. - 4.3 Where an informant genuinely believes that s/he cannot approach the Headteacher or the Chair of the Local Governing Body, the concern should be raised with the Chief Executive Officer or Chair of the Board of Trustees.
+- 4.1 The means of making a disclosure will depend to some extent on the nature and seriousness of the concern, the sensitivity of the issues and the individual, or individuals, thought to be involved in the malpractice reported. - 4.2 As a general rule, an employee wishing to make a disclosure (the "informant") should raise his/her concerns in the first instance with the Headteacher or the Trustee with responsibility for this policy kevinbrice1962@btinternet.com This would be the normal channel where the concern is about the conduct or practice of immediate colleagues e.g. a concern that the school's policies and procedures are not being properly or fairly applied.
+This will enable the issue to be addressed immediately at school level. - 4.3 Where an informant genuinely believes that s/he cannot approach the Headteacher or the Trustee with responsibility for this policy Kevin Brice, the concern should be raised with the Chief Executive Officer or Chair of the Board of Trustees.
 This course of action would be appropriate if the disclosure were about the conduct or practice of the Headteacher or the Local Governing Body. - 4.4 In exceptional circumstances an informant may approach the EFA.
-This would normally only be appropriate if s/he reasonably believes that the Chair of the Board of Trustees is involved in the malpractice or would for some other reason be unwilling to investigate it. - 4.5 A disclosure may be made verbally (e.g. by telephone) or in writing.
+This would normally only be appropriate if s/he reasonably believes that the Chair of the Board of Trustees is involved in the malpractice or would for some other reason be unwilling to investigate it. - 4.5 A disclosure may be made verbally (e.g., by telephone) or in writing.
 An informant should normally identify him/herself and should make it clear that s/he is making a disclosure within the terms of this procedure.
 Concerns raised in casual conversation do not constitute a disclosure. - 4.6 An informant raising a concern verbally will normally be expected to support and substantiate those concerns in writing, unless there are special circumstances indicating that this is inappropriate.
 Informants who feel unable to commit their concerns to writing will normally be asked to meet with an appropriate senior officer, who will compile a written note of the disclosure.